uvarc/rc-website/content/post/2021-june-maintenance.md

 ### Changes to Anaconda/Python modules

 Many of our Anaconda/Python modules have been upgraded to Python 3.8.8 in light of [security vulnerabilities](https://www.python.org/downloads/release/python-388/).
 If you need assistance with migrating python packages from one version to another, please visit [here](/userinfo/howtos/rivanna/migrate-python/).
+Note that conda environments created by one anaconda module version can be activated by another.

 The following table shows the detailed version changes for all affected modules.
 Please note:
 - The Python version is upgraded to 3.8.8 unless otherwise stated.